jamboxgames/jambox-docs/docs/sdkdocs/initialization.md

 # SDK - Initialization

+## Step 1
 Add `Assets/Jambox/Prefabs/JamboxCanvas.prefab` in your Main UI Scene.
-Once done, click the JamboxPlugin Object in the Unity Editor and set the `game secret key`, `game id`, `ServerIP`, `ServerPort`.
+Once done, click the JamboxCanvas Object in the Unity Editor and set the `game secret key` and `game id`.
 You can get values from your publishing manager.

 Call the `InitializeArenaSdk` function of the ArenaSDKCommunicatior to initialize the SDK.
 This will authenticate the user and create a user session.